davidjruyle/datasciencecoursera/Cleaning_Data/codeBook.md

     std(): Standard deviation

 run_analysis.R contains all the code to perform the operations described in the 5 steps.
-They can be launched in RStudio by just importing the file.
+Open the file in RStudio.

 The output of the 5th step can be found in final_data.txt.